aws-samples/eks-security-compromised-cluster-remediation/Containment/forensics/kube-forensics.md

 You must have cluster administrator access to deploy kube-forensics to a running cluster.

-1. Insure your `KUBECONFIG` and current context correctly points to the desired cluster.
+1. Ensure your `KUBECONFIG` and current context correctly points to the desired cluster.
 1. Checkout kube-forensics repository
 1. Change directory into the root of the repository
 1. Run `make deploy`